davepinch/pinchy.cc/content/topics/people/t/tulsi-gabbard/birth/early-life-and-education-1-1.md

 ---
 title: "birth of Tulsi Gabbard (Wikipedia)"
-✂️: "Gabbard was born on April 12, 1981 in Leloaloa, Maʻopūtasi County, on American Samoa's main island of Tutuila." birth of: Tulsi Gabbard born in: American Samoa
+✂️: "[Tulsi] Gabbard was born on April 12, 1981 in Leloaloa, Maʻopūtasi County, on American Samoa's main island of Tutuila." birth of: Tulsi Gabbard born in: American Samoa
 citation: >-